tldr-pages/tldr/pages/common/lsof.md

 `lsof -i :{{port}}`

-- only output the process PID (e.g. to pipe into kill)
+- only output the process PID

 `lsof -t {{/path/to/file}}`